 In retail, especially in brick-and-mortar stores, how you interact with customers partially determines their level of satisfaction.
 Plus, with access to digital platforms like social media, it’s easier than ever for customers to discuss their experience — which is why customer satisfaction can make or break your business.

-28% of customers who submit a complaint to customer service said they’d spend less money at companies that had bad service.
+Did you know that 28% of customers who submit a complaint to customer service said they’d spend less money at companies that had bad service.
 In 2016, this slow down in sales amounted to £37 billion in lost revenue!
+In customer service, actions speak louder than words, so building a flawless customer service philosophy is key.

 Fortunately, customer surveys are one way to get to the heart of how satisfied customers are with your store.
 Surveys take time to create, send, and analyze, but it’s worth it to figure out what’s important to customers and where issues exist.